View Jackie Phillips's Obituary on GadsdenTimes.com and share memories

 |

-Funeral services will be 3 p.m.
-Sunday, May 26, 2019, at Southside United Methodist Church for Jackie Harold Phillips, 66, who passed away Thursday, May 23, 2019.
+Funeral services will be at 3 p.m. today at Southside United Methodist Church for Jackie Harold Phillips, 66, who passed away Thursday, May 23, 2019.
 The Rev. Henry Golson will officiate.
-Burial will be at Williams-Southside Memorial Park.
+Burial will be in Williams-Southside Memorial Park.
 Collier-Butler Funeral and Cremation Services is directing.

 Jack was born Jan.
 17, 1953, and was a lifelong resident of Etowah County.
 He was a graduate of Southside High School and the Alabama School of Trades.
 He had retired from Keystone Foods and was a faithful member of Southside United Methodist Church.